 Easily one of the most misunderstood and neglected cities I have ever been to, Puerto del Rosario gets its fair share of tourism… from cruises.

 There is far more to this port city that makes it worth more than a mere step off of a cruise ship.
-This is a guide of wonderful things to do in Puerto del Rosario, Fuerteventura.
+This is a guide to wonderful things to do in Puerto del Rosario, Fuerteventura.

-12 Things to Do in Puerto del Rosario
+Best Things to Do in Puerto del Rosario

 Fuerteventura stole my heart instantly, however, Puerto Del Rosario as a city left me intrigued and wanting to know more.